 It is important to note that having a diagnosis, for example of ASD, ADHD or dyslexia, does not mean that a child is eligible for statutory assessment for an EHC Plan.

-When a pupil has a statement of SEN or EHC Plan, the local authority must review that plan as a minimum every twelve months.
+When a pupil has a EHC Plan, the local authority must review that plan as a minimum every twelve months.
 The SENCo is responsible for organising Annual Review meetings in line with Local Authority guidelines.